DahaoTang/latex-templates/README.md

 2. Go to `./cv`, `./poster` or `./slides` folder depending on your need.
 3. Modify the `xxx.tex` file.
 4. Save it -- it will automatically be built.
 Only the `slides.pdf` will be kept after the build -- all the other files will be removed.

-To build manually:

-1. In the terminal, navigate to the folder where `.tex` is at.
-2. Execute `xelatex <cv/poster/slides>.tex && xelatex <cv/poster/slides>.tex`.
-Note that, it sometimes requires to ask xelatex to build twice to get the final build.